vandenesserm/School_District_Analysis/README.md

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+Before removing the scores for 9th grade, Thomas High School was in the top 5 performing schools:

 ### How does replacing the ninth-grade scores affect the following:
 - Math scores by grade:

 The previous ninth-grade score of 83.59 for math has been replaced with nan (not a number).
+Grades for tenth to twelveth grades remain unchanged.

 <img src=https://raw.githubusercontent.com/vandenesserm/School_District_Analysis/main/PNGs/Math%20Scores%20by%20Grade%20-%20Updated.png>

 - Reading scores by grade:

  The previous ninth-grade score of 83.72 for reading has been replaced with nan (not a number).
+Grades for tenth to twelveth grades remain unchanged.

 <img src=https://raw.githubusercontent.com/vandenesserm/School_District_Analysis/main/PNGs/Reading%20Scores%20by%20Grade%20-%20Updated.png>